noormohammedb/substrate-pallets/README.md

-# All the custom pallets build by learning each substrate concepts
+# All the custom pallets and frame examples